aviadra/Cloud-profiler/README.md

 Possible options within the configuration files are noted below.

 ## Local options
 These are settings that are local to your Mac or you want to set globally for all clouds.
-You can set here most of the sames directives as in the "tags" section, except the below ones (they don't make sense anywhere else):
+You can set here most of the same directives as in the "tags" section, except the below ones (they don't make sense anywhere else):

 `static_profiles` - Set the location of the "static profiles" on your computer.
 The default, is to point to where the repo is.

 `ssh_keys_path` - Set the location to get the "shared keys" from.
+The default is "~/.ssh"

 ## AWS options
 These are settings for your AWS account/s.

-`aws_credentials_file` - The script knows how to yank profiles from a standard awscli configuration.
-This directive sets the location to get the credentials which holds the keys.
+`use_awscli_profiles` - The script knows how to yank profiles from a standard awscli configuration.
+This directive toggeles this behavior.
+The default behavior is to not use awscli profiles, with the value of "False".

+`aws_credentials_file` - This directive sets the location of the "credentials" file, when using the awscli configurations.
+The "credentials" file is where the profile names and credentials are derived from for the connections.
 The default is "~/.aws/credentials"

 `use_ip_public` - Toggles if the IPs for the connection should be the internal ones (with Bastion) or external ones.
 The default is to use internal ones with the value of "False".